cmsc426/cmsc426.github.io/colorseg.md

   <div class="figcaption">Color Thresholder app.</div>
 </div>

+<a name='gaussian'></a>
+### Color Classification using a Single Gaussian
 This is good for most basic cases but is bad for robotics because we said that everything (sensors and actuators) is noisy and we want to model the world in a probabilistic manner.
 This means that instead of saying a pixel is orange/red we want to say that the pixel is orange with 70% probability and red with 30% probability.
 This is denoted as $$p(C_l\vert x)$$ as mentioned before.
-Because we are in 2019 and everything is machine learning driven, let us treat the problem in hand as  a machine learning problem.
+Because we are in 2018 and everything is machine learning driven, let us treat the problem in hand as a machine learning problem.
+Let us say each pixel is being classified by a binary classifier per class (i.e., we have one classifier per color we want to classify).
+If we want to classify a pixel as red, orange or green we have a total of three classifiers one for each color.
+Let us formulate the problem mathematically.
+In each classifier, we want to find $$p(C_l \vert x)$$.
+Here $$C_l$$ denotes the color label, in our case they will be green or orange or yellow.
+So as you expect the green classifier will give you the following $$p('Green' \vert x)$$, i.e., probability that the pixel is green.
+Note that $$1 - p('Green' \vert x)$$ gives the probability that the pixel is not green which includes both orange and yellow pixels.

+Estimating $$p(C_l \vert x)$$ directly is too difficult.
+Luckily, we have Bayes rule to rescue us!
+Bayes rule applied onto $$p(C_l \vert x)$$ gives us the following:

+$$
+p(C_l \vert x) = \frac{p(x \vert C_l)p(C_l)}{\sum_{i=1}^l p(x\vert C_i)p(C_i)}
+$$

+$$p(C_l \vert x)$$ is the conditional probability of a color label given the color observation. $$p(x \vert C_l)$$ is the conditional probability of color observation given the color label and is generally called the **Likelihood**. $$p(C_l)$$ is the probability of that color class occuring and is called the **prior**.
+The prior is used to increase/decrease the probability of certain colors.
+For eg., one would generally see more green in the robocup because the field is green in color and the robot mostly looks at the ground.
+If nothing about the prior is known, a common choice is to use a uniform distribution, i.e., all the colors are equally likely.